In order to earn a Master of Fine Arts in Creative Writing, candidates must:

 6 hours of Thesis Research (ENGL 8000)

 We require a Program of Study meeting with your unofficial/official Advisor or the DGS in the first or second semester of your first year in the program.
-An M.F.A.
-Program of Study form is available from the DGS Office or can be downloaded here (link to doc).
+Download the M.F.A.
+Program of Study form or contact the DGS Office.
 This form is an advising tool that reflects your plans and your discussion with your advisor.
 The form clarifies requirements for the degree, but it can evolve as your goals change: you are not bound to specific courses in the order set forth.

 You must choose a thesis examining committee a minimum of nine months before the proposed M.F.A.
 Final Examination.
 The MFA thesis committee is comprised of three or more members of the graduate faculty.